Richie Palacios Preview, Player Props: Cardinals vs. Reds

 Richie Palacios At The Plate

-- Palacios is batting .277 with five doubles, five home runs and five walks.
+- Palacios has five doubles, six home runs and five walks while hitting .279.

-- Palacios will look to extend his four-game hitting streak.
-He's batting .263 during his last outings.
+- Palacios will look to extend his five-game hitting streak.
+He's batting .333 with one homer during his last games.

-- In five of 28 games this season, he has scored, including multiple runs once.
+- In six of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.